our footprint

 • Mobility plan to promote cycling and public transport use

-It proved to be a success, since we’ve seen a 51% reduction in our footprint in 2021 compared to 2019, mainly thanks to our focus on ocean transport (scope 3).
+Successfully, as we see a reduction of 51% in 2021 compared to 2019, mainly thanks to our focus on ocean transport (scope 3).

 science-based target